oneapi-src/oneDNN/source/ops/matrix/MatMul_1.rst

    ``transpose_b`` attributes.
 Only the two right-most dimensions are transposed, other dimensions remain the same.
 Transpose attributes are ignored for 1D tensors.

 2. One-dimensional tensors unsqueezing is applied for each input independently.
    The axes inserted in this step are not included in the output shape.

+   a.
 If rank of the first input is equal to 1, it is always unsqueezed to 2D tensor row vector (regardless of ``transpose_a``) by adding axes with size 1 at ROW_INDEX_DIM, to the left of the shape.
 For example [S] will be reshaped to [1, S].

+   b.
 If rank of the second input is equal to 1, it is always unsqueezed to 2D tensor column vector (regardless of ``transpose_b``) by adding axes with size 1 at COL_INDEX_DIM, to the right of the shape.
 For example [S] will be reshaped to [S, 1].

 3. If ranks of input arguments are different after steps 1 and 2, the tensor with a smaller rank is unsqueezed from the left side of the shape by necessary number of axes to make both shapes of the same rank.

 4. Usual rules of the broadcasting are applied for batch dimensions.

 Temporary axes inserted in step 2 are removed from the final output shape after